 The Williams’ %R (usually called the Williams Percent Range or Williams Overbought/Oversold Index) is a simple, yet effective technical analysis tool that excels at determining overbought and oversold levels.
-This indicator would work perfectly on intraday, daily, weekly and monthly time intervals.
+This indicator would work best on intraday, daily, weekly and monthly time intervals.
 Being an oscillator, it moves from 0 to -100 and is very close to the Stochastic in the way it works.
 In order to use %R effectively, you will have to understand how it works, what it is capable of and what are the limitations.

 How it works?

 Williams’ %R is an oscillator-type indicator, that is quite similar in its nature to the Stochastic Oscillator with the most notable difference being their scales.
 The Williams Percent Range uses a 0 to -100 scale, while for the Stochastic the readings vary from 0 to 100.
 The Stochastic can also boast a moving average, used as a source of crossover signals.

 The period, that is used by %R by default, is 14 candles.
 The indicator will, therefore, cover the period of 14 hours for a 1H graph, and 14 weeks for a 7D graph.
 However, it can be changed to increase the sensitivity of the instrument (alternatively, to lower the number of false signals).
 The indicator shows how the current price compares to the highest price over a set period of time.

 Now, to the indicator’s readings.
 When they get close to 0, it means that the current price is getting close to (or above) the highest price, observed during the selected period.
 When the opposite is true, and the indicator gets to the -100 threshold, the current price is lower than the lowest price of the respective period.
 Finally, when the readings gravitate to the middle of the channel, the current price is equal to the average price of the lookback period.

 How to apply?